 Lim bay as a movie set

 In the mid-twentieth century the Lim bay was a suitable film set for shooting films about Vikings.
 In 1958 a film called Viking was shot there, with Kirk Douglas and Tony Curtis in leading roles.
-Even a small Viking settlement was made there; it also appeared in another film called Long Boats ten years later, in 1968.
+Even a small Viking settlement was made there; it also appeared in another film called Long Ships ten years later, in 1968.
 The Lim Bay was presented as a fiord, this is why it is sometimes called Lim Fjord!